groodking/Real-Estate-Predictor/README.md

 # Steps to run the IPYNB file:
 1. Open Jupyter or Google Colab.
 2. Upload the file there.
-3. Download all the dependencies in the Jupyter Terminal(if working with Jupyter).
+3. Download all the dependencies(mentioned above) in the Jupyter Terminal(if working with Jupyter).
 4. Rest run the code in the same order as shown in the file.

 # Steps to run the Flask Based Web app:
 1. Clone the git repository in a "directory".
-1. Open CMD in your laptop.
+2. Open CMD in your laptop.
-2. Type "cd directory\web app" to access the web app folder.
+3. Type "cd directory\web app" to access the web app folder.
+4. Type "pip install flask" to install flask.
-3. Type "python app.py".
+5. Type "python app.py".
-4. After that application will start running on your localhost.
+6. After that application will start running on your localhost.